dragonflydb/documentation/docs/command-reference/bloom-filter/bf.exists.md

 ---
-description: Learn how to use Redis BF.EXISTS command to check for existence of an item in the bloom filter.
+description: Learn how to use Redis BF.EXISTS command to check for the existence of an item in the Bloom filter.
 ---
 import PageTitle from '@site/src/components/PageTitle';